The Myers-Briggs® Assessment – A Horse of a Different Color

 5 Things that Make the MBTI® Unique and Why it Matters

-According to Jungian theory, our type is anything BUT static or rigid; it is, “…concerned with the movement of psychic [mental] energy and the way in which one…preferentially orients oneself in the world.”
+According to Jungian theory, our Type is anything BUT static or rigid; it is, “…concerned with the movement of psychic [mental] energy and the way in which one…preferentially orients oneself in the world.”
 [Daryl Sharp, 1987] Building on this knowledge, Myers provided us with a formula for investigating what lies beneath each of her 16 codes.
-Encoded within each type is information about the nature and focus of attention of the type, the core motivation of the type, and how each type moves between the inner and outer worlds.
-Familiarity with the code, or “type hierarchy” as it is called, can inform us about when and how we might be in or out of balance.
-Once we know our type, we can understand where we might be stuck, and how to choose to direct our energy differently when needed.
+Encoded within each Type is information about the nature and focus of attention of the Type, the core motivation of each Type, and how Types move between the inner and outer worlds.
+Familiarity with the code, or Type hierarchy as it is called, can inform us about when and how we might be in or out of balance.
+Once we know our Type, we can understand where we might be stuck, and how to choose to direct our energy differently when needed.

 4. Results are confidential and belong to the respondent

 Myers encapsulated Jung’s theory into her instrument because she thought it to be the best explanation of human behavior that she had come upon.
 Myers intent was to help people understand themselves better and appreciate differences, by having an individual validate his or her own type.
-She wanted people to sort themselves into the type categories to which they belonged according to Jungian theory, so they could use type as a vehicle for self-exploration and awareness.
+She wanted people to sort themselves into the Type categories to which they already belong, according to Jungian theory; to use Type as a vehicle for self-exploration and awareness.
 Myers was aware that only the individual taking the assessment would be in the position to judge the accuracy of results for him or herself.
-Myers did not intend that the indicator should be used by anyone but the person taking the instrument (such as a hiring director, for instance) and whether to share results would be up to the individual.
+Myers did not intend that the indicator be used or shared by any third party such as a hiring director; it was intended to be a self-discovery tool.

 5. The end goal is not to simply identify your 4-letters